trynmaps/metrics-mvp/README.md

 ## Your first pull request

+Our usual workflow is for a GitHub contributor (once you're added to the GitHub organization; see the onboarding guide) to create a new branch for each pull request.
+Once you're ready, start a pull request to merge your branch back into master.

+Our pull request template will request that you fill out some key fields.
+It'll also automatically tag some repo maintainers to review your PR.

 ### Code style

 This repository uses eslint to enforce a consistent style for frontend JavaScript code.